-- The Fairfax County Health Department provides international travel immunization services only to people who live in Fairfax County and the cities of Fairfax and Falls Church.
-Residents of other jurisdictions should contact their local health department.
+- The Health Department provides international travel immunization services to people who live in Fairfax County and the cities of Fairfax and Falls Church.
+Residents of other jurisdictions can receive yellow fever vaccine from the Health Department, but should contact their local health department about other travel vaccines.

 - International travel services are available by appointment only.
 Call one of the Health Department's five district offices to make an appointment.